 Alimony in Pakistan – A Guide

 Alimony in Pakistan is considered as the payments made by the ex-husband to his ex-wife after their divorce.
-Alimony and Child Maintenance payments are two very different types of financial support, which we will go through in detail during this guide.
+Alimony and Child Maintenance payments are two very different types of financial support, which we will go through in detail in this guide.

 In Pakistani law and Islamic law, unless agreed otherwise via a prenuptial agreement, Alimony is paid exclusively from the Husband to the wife.
 Alimony is spousal financial support used for the wife to maintain herself financially.
 This is not considered a luxury, but her right in a marriage, whether the couple is living together or not (unless she leaves her husband’s home intentionally, which we will go through in detail shortly).